test FAQ section met JASON

 Bed and Breakfasts in Hawaii

 Bed & Breakfasts are a wonderful way to get to know the island.
-Their setting is more intimate that that of the resorts or hotels.
-They offer some of the advantages of vacation rentals, such as atmosphere and the feeling of being a local, and offer more convenience because of the included breakfasts.
+With a more intimate setting, yet many of the same perks of a resort or hotel, they also offer some of the advantages of vacation rentals, such as atmosphere and the feeling of being a local.
+Breakfasts included in the price are also very convenient.

-Most lack however the large spaces and privacy of vacation rentals.
+Most, however, still lack the larger spaces and privacy of vacation rental options.
+Though if a more tailored, romantic experience is what you are seeking, they may be the perfect option for you.
 See the following sections of out website for B&Bs on the Big Island:

 Frequently Asked Questions about Accommodations: